Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 6. Variegated Fritillary

-The Variegated Fritillary( Euptoieta Claudia) is a unique butterfly species found in Vermont, easily distinguished by its intricate orange and black wings.
+The Variegated Fritillary( Euptoieta Claudia) is a unique butterfly species found in Vermont.
+Its intricate orange and black wings easily distinguish it from other species.

 They are a common sight in fields and gardens during summer, feeding on nectar from various flowers.

-These butterflies in Vermont are particularly known for their migratory habits, with some individuals traveling as far south as Mexico during the colder months.
+These butterflies in Vermont are particularly known for their migratory habits.
+During the colder months, some individuals travel as far south as Mexico.

 You can’t believe their caterpillars feed on violets, making them an important part of the local ecosystem.